-(B) The owner or operator obtains a certification from a qualified chemist or engineer that, to the best of his or her knowledge and opinion, the design features or operating plans of the facility will prevent ignition or reaction; and - 265.229(b)(3) (C) The certification and the basis for it are maintained at the facility; or - ${\rm 265.229(c)}$ (iii) The surface impoundment is used solely for emergencies. - 265.230 (1) SPECIAL REQUIREMENTS FOR INCOMPATIBLE WASTES. - (i) Incompatible wastes, or incompatible wastes and materials, (see Appendix E of this Chapter for examples) must not be placed in the same surface impoundment, unless Section 4(h)(ii) of this Chapter is complied with. - 265.231 (m) AIR EMISSION STANDARDS. - (i) The owner or operator shall manage all hazardous waste placed in a surface impoundment in accordance with the applicable requirements of Section 28, 29 and 30 of this Chapter. - 265/Subpart L Section 13.
-WASTE PILES - 265.250 (a) APPLICABILITY. - (i) The regulations in this Section apply to owners and operators of facilities that treat or store hazardous waste in piles, except as Section l(a) of this Chapter provides otherwise.
-Alternatively, a pile of hazardous waste may be managed as a landfill under Section 15 of this Chapter. - 265.251 (b) PROTECTION FROM WIND. - (i) The owner or operator of a pile containing hazardous waste which could be subject to dispersal by wind must cover or otherwise manage the pile so that wind dispersal is controlled. - 265.252 (C) WASTE ANALYSIS. - (i) In addition to the waste analyses required by Section $4(\mbox{d})$ of this Chapter, the owner or operator must analyze a representative sample of waste from each incoming movement before adding the waste to any existing pile, unless:
+265.230 (1) SPECIAL REQUIREMENTS FOR INCOMPATIBLE WASTES.

+(i) Incompatible wastes, or incompatible wastes and materials, (see Appendix E of this Chapter for examples) must not be placed in the same surface impoundment, unless Section 4(h)(ii) of this Chapter is complied with.

+265.231 (m) AIR EMISSION STANDARDS.

+(i) The owner or operator shall manage all hazardous waste placed in a surface impoundment in accordance with the applicable requirements of Section 28, 29 and 30 of this Chapter.

+265/Subpart L Section 13.
+WASTE PILES

+(i) The regulations in this Section apply to owners and operators of facilities that treat or store hazardous waste in piles, except as Section 1(a) of this Chapter provides otherwise.Alternatively, a pile of hazardous waste may be managed as a landfill under Section 15 of this Chapter.

+265.251 (b) PROTECTION FROM WIND.

+(i) The owner or operator of a pile containing hazardous waste which could be subject to dispersal by wind must cover or otherwise manage the pile so that wind dispersal is controlled.

+265.252 (C) WASTE ANALYSIS.

+(i) In addition to the waste analyses required by Section 4(d) of this Chapter, the owner or operator must analyze a representative sample of waste from each incoming movement before adding the waste to any existing pile, unless:

-- ${\rm 265.252(1)}$ (A) The only wastes the facility receives which are amenable to piling are compatible with each other, or - (B) The waste received is compatible with the waste in the pile to which it is to be added.
+(A) The only wastes the facility receives which are amenable to piling are compatible with each other, or waste in the pile to which it is to be added.
 The analysis conducted must be capable of differentiating between the types of hazardous waste the owner or operator places in piles, so that mixing of incompatible waste does not inadvertently occur.
 The analysis must include a visual comparison of color and texture.